 As I have few possessions that belonged to my grandfather, who died of ALS in 2010, these wooden nickels are particularly valuable to me.
-If interested you can read his autobiography here.
-Recently I’ve wondered what the history of the wooden nickel was and why people handed them out.
+If interested, you can read his autobiography here.
+Recently I’ve wondered about the history of the wooden nickel and why people handed them out.

 Brief History of Wooden Nickels

 Here in the United States, a wooden nickel was not (typically) legal tender but instead more of a novelty coin often redeemable for an item such as a drink issued by merchants or banks as part of a promotion.
-Wooden nickels became popular in the 1930s though they may date back as far as the 1880s.
-During the Great Depression, banks in both Tenino and Blaine Washington issued emergency currency printed on thin shingles of wood due to coin shortages.
+Wooden nickels became popular in the 1930s though they may date back to the 1880s.
+During the Great Depression, Tenino and Blaine Washington banks issued emergency currency printed on thin wood shingles due to coin shortages.

-Usually, wooden nickels served more of a commemorative purpose becoming a popular hand out from banks to boy scout troops at grand openings and special events.
-A good example is the 1933 Chicago World’s Fair that issued wooden nickels as souvenirs.
+Usually, wooden nickels served more of a commemorative purpose, becoming a popular handout from banks to boy scout troops at grand openings and special events.
+A good example is the 1933 Chicago World’s Fair which issued wooden nickels as souvenirs.

-The tradition of wooden nickels as tokens and souvenirs continues to the present day.
+The tradition of wooden nickels as tokens and souvenirs continues today.
 My grandfather had them printed to commemorate his year as Worshipful Master.
 More recently, wooden nickel trading has become more popular.
-Individuals can have their own personalized token made and then trade with others who also have had their own made.
+Individuals can have their own personalized token made and then trade with others who have had their own made.
 It is especially popular in geocaching.

 Wooden nickels come in a variety of designs.
 Several popular stock designs hearken to the Buffalo nickel struck by the United States Mint from 1913 to 1938.
-It featured the head of a Native American on one side and a bison on the other side.
-The coin was designed by sculptor James Earle Fraser.
+It featured the head of a Native American on one side and a bison on the other.
+Sculptor James Earle Fraser designed the coin.

 “Don’t take any wooden nickels.”